-I worked at WaterAid full-time
+I worked at WaterAid (More than 3 years)

 The process took 1 day.
 I interviewed at WaterAid (London, England).